The use of Roundup and the search for glyphosate alternatives have become urgent concerns in recent times.

 It’s a way to grow grains in symbiosis with the perennial grasses of a native grassland.

-This is one of the best alternatives to herbicides in Agriculture and generally gardening.
+This is one of the best alternatives to herbicides in agriculture and gardening.

 So the idea is to not plow or spray herbicides of any type, and do “weed control” with a careful mowing/grazing and planting schedule.